csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 **Results**

 After checking for nulls or missing data, we discover that some important information is missing from the trips: *start/end station names & ids*.
-Without this information we can't track the trips, so we need to *remove these instances* -- not right away though.
-Before proceeding to do so, we need to identify if there is anything else we need look out for.
+* Without this information we can't track the trips, which means we need to *remove these instances*.
+Before proceeding to do so however, we need to identify if there is anything else we need look out for.

 | column_name	       | nulls_count  |
 | :----------        | ----------:  |